apache/cloudstack/plugins/network-elements/vyos/README.md

     initiative.
 The plugin will be refactored to use VyConf as soon as it that API is ready for release though VyConf is a long term goal for Vyos and will not be available for some time. .

-  * Currently, Egress Firewall rules must be manually created that allow the DNS provider for the Guest Network to communicate on port 53.
-I need to determine how to identify the IP for the DNS provider and add firewall rules for it during Guest Network setup.
+  * Currently, UDP port 53 Egress is allowed for the entire guest network.
+This is required because the plugin relies on the VRouter to provide DNS services but we do not know what IP the VRouter is given during network implementation.
+    In order to allow the VRouter to query upstream DNS servers we have a rule that opens DNS for the entire IP subnet.
+    This should be changed to only allow it from the VRouter.
+Though the next iteration of the plugin will include internal support for DNS instead of using the VRouter which will make this issue moot.

 ## Feature Specifcations